kreier/asa/readme.md

 ## Inspiration

-This is the old T100 robot that served as inspiratin for the new 4 wheel robot with Bluetooth BLE control and the new motorshield and the PS2 wireless analog controller.
+This is the old [T100](https://github.com/kreier/T100) robot car that served as inspiratin for the new 4 wheel robot with Bluetooth BLE control and the new motorshield and the PS2 wireless analog controller.

 ![Robot](robot.jpg)